Benjamin Madley

 Biography

 Benjamin Madley is an historian of Native America, the United States, and colonialism in world history.
 Born in Redding, California, he spent much of his childhood in Karuk Country near the Oregon border where he became interested in relationships between colonizers and Indigenous peoples.
-Educated at Yale and Oxford, he writes about Native Americans as well as colonialism in Africa, Australia, and Europe, often applying a transnational and comparative approach.
+Educated at Yale and Oxford, he writes about Native America as well as colonialism in Africa, Australia, and Europe, often applying a transnational and comparative approach.

 Yale University Press published his first book, An American Genocide: The United States and the California Indian Catastrophe, 1846-1873.
 This book received the Los Angeles Times Book Prize for History, the Raphael Lemkin Book Award from the Institute for the Study of Genocide, the Charles Redd Center / Phi Alpha Theta Award for the Best Book on the American West, the California Book Awards Gold Medal for Californiana, the Heyday Books History Award, and the Norman Neuerburg Award from the Historical Society of Southern California.
 It was also named a New York Times Book Review Editor’s Choice, an Indian Country Today Hot List book, a Choice magazine Outstanding Academic Title, and a Caroline Bancroft History Prize Honor Book.
 True West Magazine named Madley the Best New Western Author of 2016.
 In 2018, he received the California Commendation Medal from the Military Department of the State of California.
 According to former California Governor Jerry Brown, “Madley corrects the record with his gripping story of what really happened: the actual genocide of a vibrant civilization, thousands of years in the making.”

 Madley also co-edited The Cambridge World History of Genocide, Volume 2: Genocide in the Indigenous, Early Modern, and Imperial Worlds, 1535-1914 (Cambridge: Cambridge University Press, 2023), with historians Ned Blackhawk, Ben Kiernan, and Rebe Taylor.
-His current research explores Native American migration and labor in the making of the United States.

 Publications